 Women who would like to break into the IT arena will discover there are many resources available to help them explore the field:

 - The National Center for Women & Information Technology – This coalition of more than 200 corporations, academic institutions, government agencies and nonprofit organizations was founded to increase women’s roles in the IT field.

 - Linuxchik – This is a network for women working in Linux.

 - Anita Borg Institute – This organization was designed to increase the impact of women working in all aspects of technology.

-- National Women of Color Technology Conference – This conference highlights the accomplishments of minority women in the IT arena.
+- Women of Color STEM Conference – This conference highlights the accomplishments of minority women in STEM fields.